yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     npm install applicationinsights --save
     ```

 6. Modify the file `./content-web/app.js` to reflect the following to add and configure Application Insights for the web application frontend in the local folder.
-You can use `code app.js` to open and modify the file.
+You can use `code app.js` command in Poweshell to open and modify the file.

    >**Note**: Make sure to save the `app.js` file after modifying the content.